cwchentw/lightweight-cms/themes/default/README.md

-# Default Theme for mdcms
+# Default Theme for Lightweight CMS

 ## Synopsis

-This is *default* theme for mdcms.
+This is *default* theme for Lightweight CMS.
 In addition, it serves as a template to create other themes.

 ## Warning

-As mdcms itself, this theme is experimental as well.
-If you want to create a new theme for mdcms, refer here to see whether any modification occurs.
+As Lightweight CMS itself, this theme is experimental as well.
+If you want to create a new theme for Lightweight CMS, refer here to see whether any modification occurs.

 ## System Requirements